NBISweden/workshop-reproducible-research/docs/jupyter.md

 There are lots of widgets and the all work pretty much in the same way; you listen for some event to happen and if it does you pass the new state to some function.
 Here is a [list of all available widgets](http://ipywidgets.readthedocs.io/en/stable/examples/Widget%20List.html) together with documentation and examples.

 IPython widgets, like we used here, is the most vanilla way of getting interactive graphs in Jupyter notebooks.
-Some other popular alternatives are:
+Some other alternatives are:

-* [plotly](https://plot.ly/python/ipython-notebook-tutorial) is actually an API to a web service that renders your graph and returns it for display in your Jupyter notebook.
-Generates very visually appealing graphs, but from a reproducibility perspective it's not a good idea to be so reliant on a third party.
+* [plotly](https://plot.ly/python/ipython-notebook-tutorial) - actually an API to a web service that renders your graph and returns it for display in your Jupyter notebook.
+Generates very visually appealing graphs, but from a reproducibility perspective it's maybe not a good idea to be so reliant on a third party.
-* [bokeh](https://bokeh.pydata.org/en/latest/docs/user_guide/notebook.html#userguide-notebook) is another popular tool for interactive graphs.
+* [bokeh](https://bokeh.pydata.org/en/latest/docs/user_guide/notebook.html#userguide-notebook) - another popular tool for interactive graphs.

 !!! tip
     Since you interact with Jupyter Notebook as a web server, it's very well suited for running in a Docker container (see the [tutorial](docker.md)).
 You could package your data, scripts and environment in a Docker image that also runs a Jupyter Notebook server.
 If you make this image available, say on Dockerhub, other researchers could then download it and interact with your data/code via the fancy interactive Jupyter notebooks that you have prepared for them.